-DATE:

-My patient,, is currently taking prescription medication which contains a controlled substance as defined by Schedules I through V in 21 U.S.C.
-802 as Revised.

-After review of the effects of this (these) medication(s) at the dosage and intervals prescribed and being informed by the patient of his/her work responsibilities related to the performance of any safety related functions, it is my professional opinion that the prescribed medication
+, is currently taking ch contains a controlled substance as defined by U.S.C.
+802 as Revised. of this (these) medication(s) at the dosage and being informed by the patient of his/her work e performance of any safety related functions, it hat the prescribed medication OT(Check Appropriate Response) as ability to safely operate a commercial motor ety sensitive functions. ician r Typed

-DOES DOES NOT(Check Appropriate Response)

-adversely affect my patient's ability to safely operate a commercial motor vehicle or perform other safety sensitive functions.

-Signed by Prescribing Physician

-Physician's Name Printed or Typed